tchvu3/capacitor-voice-recorder/README.md

-* stopRecording - will stop the recording that has been previously started. if the function `startRecording` has not been called beforehand the promise will reject with `RECORDING_HAS_NOT_STARTED`. in a case of unknown error the promise will reject with `FAILED_TO_FETCH_RECORDING`. in case of success, you will get the recording in base-64, the duration of the recording in milliseconds, and the mime type.
+* stopRecording - will stop the recording that has been previously started. if the function `startRecording` has not been called beforehand the promise will reject with `RECORDING_HAS_NOT_STARTED`. if the recording has been stopped immediately after it has been started the promise will reject with `EMPTY_RECORDING`. in a case of unknown error the promise will reject with `FAILED_TO_FETCH_RECORDING`. in case of success, you will get the recording in base-64, the duration of the recording in milliseconds, and the mime type.